Skip to Content

 Lost Wages After A Car Accident

 Injuries from a car accident can have a huge impact on your life.
 Not only do they cause pain and suffering, but they also may prevent you from being able to work.
 If this happens, it is important that you know how to file for lost wages so that you are compensated for the time when you were unable to work due to the injuries.
-In this blog post, Baltimore attorney John Leppler will discuss the steps involved in filing and collecting lost wages after an auto accident.
+In this blog post, Baltimore car accident attorney John Leppler will discuss the steps involved in filing and collecting lost wages after an auto accident.

 What is a Lost Wage Claim